Money Calculator

 Real-world CAGR reference - Indian investments

-Historical approximate CAGR (past performance, not guarantee)
+Historical approximate CAGR (past performance, not a guarantee)

 Investment10-yr CAGR (approx)RiskLiquidity₹1L in 5 yrs